Two significant meetings took place in the previous chapter:

 It did not look like it but Jacob was the greater man when compared to the king.

 The church looks puny and helpless at times, small and powerless in comparison to the forces in this world.
-Do not judge by outward, superficial appearances, the church is invincible (the gates of hell will not prevail) nothing will destroy it, nothing will outlast it.
-Do not ever be discouraged about that.
+Do not judge by outward, superficial appearances, the church is invincible (the gates of hell will not prevail – Matthew 16:18) nothing will destroy or outlast it.
+Never doubt this!

 3. God forgives and forgets – even when we cannot

-The brothers had been forgiven but they could not forgive themselves and kept trying to do something to make restitution, but nothing they could give could pay back the thirteen years in prison and slavery that Joseph had suffered.
+The brothers had been forgiven but they could not forgive themselves and kept trying to do something to make restitution, however, nothing they did could pay Joseph back for the thirteen years in prison and slavery he had suffered.
 His offer of forgiveness to his brothers was like God's offer, based on grace.

-Jesus makes restitution for all the evil we have done and when we accept Him in repentance and baptism, God forgives and forgets all of our sins (in the sense that He covers them over).
+Jesus makes restitution for all the evil we have done and when we accept Him in repentance and baptism (Acts 2:38), God forgives and forgets all of our sins (in the sense that He covers them over).

 If God forgives us then we can forgive ourselves and put our sins behind us because they will not be there when we meet God in judgment.